rustanacexd/cc-slash-commands/create-prd.md

 ## Command Usage

-- `/create-prd /path/to/requirements.md` - Reads requirements from the specified markdown file (highest priority)
+- Run `/create-prd` in Codex CLI.
-- `/create-prd` - Analyzes last 10 chat messages to extract feature context
+- When prompted, provide the path to the requirements markdown file so the assistant can read it.
-- `/create-prd "feature description"` - Uses the provided prompt string as initial context (lowest priority)
+- If there is no file, respond accordingly so the assistant falls back to chat history or, if needed, a direct feature description.

 ## Final instructions